-Say Aloha to Hawaii!
+Say Aloha to discovering the Islands of Hawaii!

 Hawaii is a unique state with plenty of stunning destinations to choose from.
 Each of the 8 main islands stand out for different reasons and, even if you can’t stay on all of them, they’re all worth a visit!

 From the Garden Isle, to the Gathering Place, each island’s nickname tells a story of diversity and appeal!
 Soak up the sun on beautiful beaches, fly over volcanoes or zipline through rainforests.
 There are countless experiences to be had, so see and do it all in Hawaii!